GDQuest/godot-steering-ai-framework/docs/quickstart.md

                 acceleration.linear.x, acceleration.linear.y)
     ).clamped(agent.linear_speed_max)

-    # This applies drag on the agent's motion, helping it slow down naturally
+    # This applies drag on the agent's motion, helping it to slow down naturally.
     velocity = velocity.linear_interpolate(Vector2.ZERO, linear_drag)

     # And since we're using a KinematicBody2D, we use Godot's excellent move_and_slide to actually
-    # apply the final movement, and record any change in velocity the physics engine discovered
+    # apply the final movement, and record any change in velocity the physics engine discovered.
     velocity = move_and_slide(velocity)

-    # We then do something similar to apply our agent's rotational speed
+    # We then do something similar to apply our agent's rotational speed.
     angular_velocity = clamp(
             angular_velocity + acceleration.angular,
             -agent.angular_speed_max,
             agent.angular_speed_max
     )
-    # This applies drag on the agent's rotation, helping it slow down naturally
+    # This applies drag on the agent's rotation, helping it slow down naturally.
     angular_velocity = lerp(angular_velocity, 0, angular_drag)
     rotation += angular_velocity * delta